It's a Grand Old World

 It's a Grand Old World is a 1937 British comedy film directed by Herbert Smith and starring Sandy Powell, Gina Malo and Cyril Ritchard.
-It was made at Beaconsfield Studios.
+It was written by Ingram D'Abbes, Fenn Sherie and Sandy Powell from a story by Tom Arnold and was made at Beaconsfield Studios.
 The film's sets were designed by Norman Arnold.

 Synopsis

 An unemployed man wins the football pools, and decides to buy a country house for his actress girlfriend.